 Eggs are very filling with plenty of nutrients and low calories.

-Eggs contain all the essential amino acids, and in the right ratios.
+Eggs contain all the essential amino acids and are in the right ratios.
 This means your body can easily use the protein in eggs for maintenance and metabolism.

 Not to mention they are very cheap and easily available.

-My favourite and quick way of adding eggs in my weight loss diet lately is to make a high protein cottage cheese omelette with spinach and mushrooms.
+My favourite and quick way of adding eggs to my weight loss diet lately is to make a high protein cottage cheese omelette with spinach and mushrooms.

 Why did I add Cottage Cheese?

 Cottage cheese is an excellent low-calorie high protein cheese that is immensely helpful for weight loss.
-I use it in pancakes, cakes, omelette, fruit salad and in many way.
+I use it in pancakes, cakes, omelettes, frittata, salad and in any recipe that calls for cream.

 Cottage cheese is a good option offering 21 grams to 32 grams per cup!
 And also I pick up low-fat cottage cheese personally to make it even more suitable for my weight loss goals.